DHEA supplement benefits and side effects, dosage, danger - Role in

 I had been taking 50mg of DHEA 4 days a week.
 A week or so prior to my episode of severe palpitations, I had felt neck and chest pains and discomfort during activity and during rest.
 I had felt my heart rate faster than the usual.
 The week after, I traveled to Northern VA to see my wife.
 We decided to go to the mall, and that night I started to feel as if I was going to faint, I felt I could not breathe properly, chest pains, shortness of breath, and numbness in my tip of my nose and toes.
 The worst feeling EVER!
 I was rushed to the Virginia Hospital Center where they ran every test possible and fortunately they found nothing wrong except my heart rate at rest was between 110 and 120.
 But BP was borderline.
 The ER attending doctor could not explain this horrific experience and therefore, prescribed 2mg of Ativan to relax me.
 Thereafter I saw my primary care physician who continue to treat me with Ativan.
 As stated, he was under the impression I had anxiety.
 After 8 months of this mystery, I finally have discovered that I have developed PVCs shown by my event monitor.
 I have now conquered the Ativan withdrawals and my PVCs have disappeared.
 I believe that DHEA caused this arrhythmia and the withdrawal from the Ativan also permitted for my palpitations.
 Please note that before this incident, I had been a competitive powerlifter who has always been in shape and who has eaten extremely well.

 I have mitral valve prolapse and have been having major heart palpitations for the past few weeks.
 I thought my valve was going to need replaced.
 My doctor told me to discontinue caffeine products.
 The palpitations came on suddenly and could not have been from drinking caffeine.
-I came home and analyzed what had recently changed in my life.
 About 4 weeks ago, my mother had recommended me to take DHEA because I was complaining to her about my low sex drive.
 I went to Wal-Mart and bought DHEA 50 mg that day.
 Since then, I have been extremely moody, my hair has been coming out more easily than before, my eyes feel like they are about to explode from increased pressure, and the very frequent palpitations.
 I came across your website and I now know what has been wrong with me.
 I am discontinuing the pill TODAY and I will be calling my doctor to let him know about my findings.
 Maybe I can help him with future patients.
 I am so grateful that you put this information out there!